nextest-rs/nextest/site/src/book/setup-scripts.md

 setup = 'script1'
 ```

-A list of scripts can also be specified:
+A set of scripts can also be specified.
+All scripts in the set will be executed.

 ```toml
 [[profile.default.scripts]]